RicardoRobledo/ML_Calculus/README.md

 # Calculus for Machine Learning Notebook

-This notebook is based on a comprehensive calculus resource tailored for machine learning practitioners, covering essential topics to understand and implement core ML algorithms.
+This notebook is based on Calculus for ML book available at [machinelearningmastery.com](https://machinelearningmastery.com/).
+It covers fundamental and advanced topics.

 ## Key Topics Covered